 How to Make Gluten-Free Gravy in Advance.

-To make gravy in advance: Prepare the recipe as directed.
-Cool it and store it in a covered container in the refrigerator.
-Right before serving, warm the gravy over low heat.
-If you’d like to add pan drippings, stir them in right before serving.
+Prepare the gravy as directed.
+Cool and store it in a covered container in the refrigerator.
+Right before serving, warm the gravy and add, if you’d like, add pan drippings.

 Store leftover gravy in an airtight container.
 Refrigerate for up to four days.